-Does Draining Fat From Meat Make it Leaner?
+Does Draining Grease From Meat Make it Leaner?

-If you cook a pound of 80 % lean ground beef and drain the fat, have you eliminated the need to buy the more expensive 90% lean ground beef?
-A reader asked just that, so we reached out to Dr. Julie Garden-Robinson, PhD, RD, from North Dakota State University.
+If you cook a pound of 80 % lean ground beef and drain the grease, does that mean you basically have the expensive 90% lean ground beef without the added cost?
+That’s what a Best Food Facts reader asked, so we reached out to Dr. Julie Garden-Robinson, PhD, RD, from North Dakota State University to answer their question.

 “4815” by Bob Peters is licensed under CC BY 2.0